This post updates as I gain countries, and serves as an index of sorts to much of the content here.

 - The Netherlands

 With a Dutch partner, it should be no surprise that this is my most visited country – except that as most trips are to see our friends and family, I only rarely write about them.
 But my first visit was long before Alaina and I met: way back in 2007, a two week stay for Summerschool Utrecht which was at that time the most adventurous foreign trip I’d attempted.
-I followed it up with a second Dutch holiday later that year, and returned to Utrecht in 2008.
-However, after that initial flurry, there was nothing until 2015 – and it wasn’t until late 2017 that I finally made it to Amsterdam.
+I followed it up with a second Dutch holiday later that year, and returned to Utrecht in 2008 on academic business.
+However, after that initial flurry, there was nothing until 2015, from which point I started to make three or four visits a year – although it still wasn’t until late 2017 that I finally gave Amsterdam a look.

 In 2007 I claimed two new countries in one trip by adding a German holiday to my Dutch summerschooling – this was so I could meet up with a Maltese friend I’d met earlier in the year in Ireland.
 I think it’s fair to mark this as the beginnings of a more international phase of my life, helped by entering gradschool.
 Or less pretentiously, this was the year I caught the travel bug, helped by gradschool funds!
-I’ve since returned to Germany in search of curiosities in Berlin.
+I’ve since made a dedicated return to Germany in search of curiosities in Berlin, and dipped in and out as part of a three country adventure.

 My first transatlantic flight was not, as I had imagined, to the US.
 Instead, academic travel took me to Banff; I’ve since visited Toronto twice (the second time adding in Montreal and, er, Waterloo) before heading back to the west coast to tick Vancouver off my bucket list.